scitran/client/Set-and-get-metadata.md

 ### getFileInfo and setFileInfo

 The **setFileInfo** method places metadata in a file's Information.
 The metadata is represented as slots in a Matlab struct.
-This code snippet illustrates the **setFileInfo** method.
+This code snippet, which was run on the CNI site, illustrates the **setFileInfo** method.
 ```
 % This is a json file that has metadata we will use for the information field
 files = st.search('file',...